captionpoint/captionpoint-plays/THE-LUCKIEST.md

 class: center, middle, smaller
 END SETTINGS
 ---
+Hello!
 ---
+My name is Cody Estel and I'm the Artistic Director here at Raven Theater.
+And I would like to welcome all of you to tonight's performance of The Luckiest by Melissa Ross.
+At this time I ask that you please turn off your cell phones or anything else that might make noise during tonight's perfomance.
+We also ask that you please keep your masks on the entire time you are here in the facility.
+Here at Raven Theater we recently announced our 40th anniversary season!
+With the new season it means that subscriptions are on sale now so if you would like to renew your subscription or if you would like to buy a subscription and join the family, you can do that at the box office after the show.
+Lastly, here at Raven Theater we are a not-for-profit, which means that we rely on donations from individuals like all of you.
+So, as you're leaving the theater tonight there is a clear plastic box that we take money in.
+Or if you're like me and you don't carry cash on you, you can always head to raventheater.com to make a contribution.
+It will all go toward making plays like you are going to see today.
+With that please enjoy THE LUCKIEST.
+---
 template: title
 The Luckiest

 By Melissa Ross
+---
+template: music
 ---
 ## PETER:
 So everybody is confirmed for tomorrow